-Horizon Europe is the world's largest research and innovation collaboration program with a budget of \$140 billion (€95.5 billion, from 2021 to 2027).
-Canada is a "member" (associated country) to Pillar II project calls (2024 to 2027).
+Horizon Europe is the world's largest research and innovation collaboration program with a budget of \$140 billion (€95.5b, 2021 to 2027).
+Canada is a "member" (associated country) to Horizon Europe Pillar II (2024 to 2027).

-There is roughly \$10 billion worth of Pillar II project calls each year.
+There are roughly \$10 billion worth of Pillar II project calls each year.
 These are based on global challenges where a group of chosen partners (consortium) of Europeans, associated countries and others, work together to co-innovate on projects.
-The next publication of all project calls for 2025 will be out in late April 2025, and the last publication for all 2026/2027 calls will be out by early 2026.
+See 2025 project calls for all clusters, published on May 14, 2025 or the EU Funding & Tenders Portal to search for calls based on select criteria/filters.
+The next and last publication for Horizon Europe for all 2026/2027 calls will be published early 2026.

 Canadians apply to Horizon Europe project calls to expand their capabilities and connect with potential partners, clients and markets.

-Association means Canadians can participate under equivalent conditions as legal entities from the EU Member States and receive grants directly from the European Commission.
+Association means Canadians can participate under equivalent conditions as EU Member States and receive grants directly from the European Commission.